 Once all the results have been quantified, the Economic Advisory Panel will hold a citizen’s forum that will allow residents to dictate the priority of issues.
 No schedule for the forum has been announced yet.

-Page 2 of 2 - The advisory panel will review all the information gathered and make recommendations to the Economic Development Committee who, in turn, gives suggestions to the Milford City Council.
+The advisory panel will review all the information gathered and make recommendations to the Economic Development Committee who, in turn, gives suggestions to the Milford City Council.

 The deadline to return the survey and be included in the results is March 31.
 Additional survey information can by found at the City of Milford’s website.
 Click "departments" and scroll down to "Economic Development" to access the citizen survey online or see the Milford Resource Profile and the Economic Development Guide.